Dog Obesity:

 your dog sufficient nutrients.

-It's always best to work with your Veterinarian to come up with the right weigh reduction plan for your dog.
+It's always best to work with your veterinarian to come up with the right weight reduction plan for your dog.

-This depends on the type of breed, the age, size, and activity
+This depends on the type of breed, age, size, and activity

 Copyright© 2008- All Rights Reserved